Base ODF solutions on user needs

 - one productivity solution on each desktop plus access to a flexible web-based solution that’s accessible on other platforms

-When user needs arise that aren’t covered by this baseline service, it can be optimised or added to rather than replaced.
+When user needs arise that are not covered by this baseline service, it can be optimised or added to rather than replaced.
 Your organisation can ensure adequate support for the baseline service, while allowing power users to work with more advanced solutions.

 Identify suitable combinations